laylaparast/SJM-LongitudinalSurrogate/README.md

 The main file is mainSJM.R.
 The funsSJM.R file and the two .rda data files are called from within the mainSJM.R file.
 Download the repository, then open mainSJM.R and run the code.
 The est.linear function estimates the treatment effect on a (assumed to be linear) longitudinal surrogate, while est.nonlinear relaxes the linear assumption allows for a nonlinear trajectory.
 The .rda data files are used to illustrate these two functions and the resulting parameter estimates and standard error estimation.

+These functions and example data have also been integrated into an R package on CRAN: [longsurr](https://CRAN.R-project.org/package=longsurr).
+For more info, including a tutorial see: [https://github.com/laylaparast/longsurr](https://github.com/laylaparast/longsurr).